Dearborn STEM Academy

 Take a narrated tour of the new, state-of-the-art Dearborn STEM building opening in September 2018

 - Study Computer Science in every grade; all Dearborn students learn to code.

-- Have access to multiple college and career pathways.
+- Have access to multiple colleges and career pathways.
 Students graduate with a career plan that takes them to the right post-secondary education/training option and to the profession of their choice.